 The Retirement Standard is calculated and published every quarter by ASFA to help people prepare themselves financially for retirement, and to budget for their future once retired.
-It estimates the total annual cost of living either a comfortable or modest lifestyle for retired singles and couples aged 65 to 85 and over 85.
+It estimates the total annual cost of living either a comfortable or modest lifestyle for retired singles and couples aged 65-84, and singles and couples around age 85.

 Each quarterly release is updated in line with inflation and includes detailed budget breakdowns for all types of items and expenditure.
 This enables you to carry out a comparison with your current budget and calculate whether your overall spending in retirement is likely to be more or less than the retirement standard estimates.

-ASFA Retirement Standard for a single person aged around 65
+ASFA Retirement Standard for a single person aged 65-84

 What does it include?

 Retirement Standard figures are fairly comprehensive and take into account occasional expenses such as holidays as well as day-to-day living costs like groceries, medicines, insurance premiums and household bills.
 What they don’t include is rent or mortgage payments.
 Each estimate assumes the individual or couple live in their own home that they own outright.

 How does comfortable compare with modest?

 A modest lifestyle is a step up from the what you could likely afford if your only source of income is a full Age Pension.
 You can still take holidays within Australia and run a vehicle, but could struggle to budget for travel overseas or a new car.
 You might also enjoy being more creative when it comes to ideas for leisure activities and spending time with friends and family.
 Regular barbecues at home will suit your budget better than going out for dinner every weekend.